sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 For a complete overview visit the [SAP S/4HANA Cloud SDK Overview](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).

 ### You will learn
-In this tutorial, we will go through the steps required to install the scalable [SAP S/4HANA Cloud SDK CI/CD Toolkit ](https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html) on Google Kubernetes Engine and execute an example pipeline on the Jenkins that we have setup.
+In this tutorial, we will see how to set up a scalable [SAP S/4HANA Cloud SDK CI/CD server ](https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html) on Google Kubernetes Engine within few minutes.
+We will also build an example application using our out of the box pipeline.

 ### You will win a Goodie
-When you successfully setup the pipeline and build the example project, we will provide you with a coupon code.
-Please bring that to the booth to win an exciting goodie.
+In addition to gaining hands-on experience, you can also win a goodie if you can successfully build the example project using this guide.

 ### Time to Complete
 **15 Min**